 Do not make it a part of your dog’s regular diet.
 He might suffer from undesirable long-term side effects.
 These may include health problems like pancreatitis, obesity, and kidney diseases.

-Asking the vet’s advice before feeding dogs popcorn is necessary.
+Ask the vet’s advice if it is safe to feed your dog popcorn.
 Whether or not dogs can have popcorn depends on many factors, such as their health condition, age, and breed.

 For instance, dogs predisposed to kidney problems should not be given popcorn.
 Popcorn is not a good treat for puppies too, since they have very sensitive stomachs.